Lucas Estevan Soares: Independent Roads

-In 2011, Soares emigrated to the United States.
+In 2011, Soares immigrated to the United States.
 In Los Angeles he filmed Passports and Dreams, with actors of 10 nationalities and spoken in 5 languages, in which the director and screenwriter also participated as an actor.
 He received a job offer to work in the Philippines, he accepted and moved to Asia.

 In Southeast Asia he directed Ends Meat (in Manila), Bojou (Nagoya, Japan) and the documentary From a New Fernando to Brazil (Phi Phi Islands, Thailand).
 In Oceania (Melbourne), he filmed Allegories of Us, in which he is the main lead actor.

 In Europe, Soares was cast in the film Special Delivery, shot in Rome, Italy, by the director Andrea Traina.
 For his performance he won the award for "Best Short Film Actor" at the Premio Nazionale Musa D'Argento, held in Sicily in 2016.

 Lucas Estevan Soares gathered the works Absence of Us, The Airport Date, Passports and Dreams, Ends Meat, Bojou, From a New Fernando to Brazil and Allegories of Us and released a new product, entitled Independent Roads.
 Between 2012 and 2013 he traveled to countries in Europe, Africa and Latin America showing his films and sharing his ideas and experiences regarding independent cinema in various exhibitions and festivals such as the 56th Café Com Filmes (CCFilmes 2012), in Portugal, the 10th Oberá en Cortos Film Festival, in Argentina, and the 12th Mostra do Filme Livre (MFL 2013), in Brazil.